baeddavid/jds/README.md

 JDS was made so that I could practice algorithms and data structures conveniently on my personal machine without downloading multiple NPM packages or copying code from somewhere.

+## Installation

+Just throw this into the working repository in your terminal and you're all set

+`npm i jds.js`

 ## Contributing

 If you find a bug and went through the source code and know how to help, absolutely submit a pull request!
 There aren't any specific guidelines for contributing, I just ask that you describe in detail what your pull request is fixing/improving.

+If you have a data strucutre you'd like to see implemeted feel free to shoot me an email at baeddavid@gmail.com and I'll see what I can do.

 ## Data Structures